 Explainer: What is the Red Cross doing to help hostages taken from Israel?

-The plight of the hostages held in Gaza remains one of ICRC's utmost priorities.
-They are standing by to facilitate and bring the remaining hostages back to their loved ones.
+The ICRC continues to stand by, ready to facilitate and bring the remaining hostages back to their loved ones.
 But the situation is extremely difficult.
-The ICRC does not have information about where the hostages are.
+The ICRC does not have information about the hostages' location.

 The ICRC must also receive all necessary assurances that colleagues can carry out their work safely.
 We explain more about ICRC’s role here.